* Candidates rally support, woo undecideds in tight race

 * Polls show very close contest, Obama has edge in Ohio

-* Romney headed to Pennsylvania for late rally
+* Romney hits Pennsylvania for huge late rally

 By Jeff Mason